svin24/svin24.github.io/content/blog/2022-01-15-The-RISC-V-experience.md

 standardized PC case) with 16G of RAM, and the ethernet, microSD, and GPIO ports are complimeneted with a very useful set of additional I/O via two M.2 slots, a PCIe slot, and a USB 3 controller, plus an SPI flash chip.
-I have an NVMe drive with my root filesystem on it and an AMD WX 2100 Pro GPU installed.
+I have an NVMe drive with my root filesystem on it and an AMD Radeon Pro WX 2100 GPU installed.
 In form, it essentially functions like a standard PC workstation.

 [^expansion]: Plus an expansion slot which was ultimately entirely useless.